 - "Everything we do at Geisinger is done in an effort to make better health easier for our patients, members and communities," Mr. Dewar said.
 "This includes making it simpler to afford and pay medical bills with no-interest plans on friendly, customizable terms.
 We understand that everyone's financial situations are different and it's our obligation to make sure our patients don’t avoid or put off necessary care for financial reasons."

 *Geisinger CFO refers to the PayZen platform, the technology platform used by BridgeMed.
-BridgeMed has collaborated with PayZen over the past 4 years in developing a solution that helps patients manage their patient responsibility payments.
+BridgeMed has collaborated with PayZen over the past 4 years in developing a non-recourse financing solution that helps patients manage their patient responsibility payments.
 Geisinger’s year-to-date statistics with PayZen indicate an 80% increase in collections and a bottom-line run-rate lift of $6 million.
 Additionally, the Geisinger executive team has reported that the implementation was simple and that there is no ongoing maintenance required from PayZen.